davidohana/kofiko-python/readme.md

   Each class is considered as a configuration **section**, each class is a configuration **option**.
-* Once `kofiko.configure()` is called, kofiko will override the default values defined for each attribute from values in the following order: (1) customization functions (2) `.INI` files (3) env. vars (the first override found takes place)
+* Once `kofiko.configure()` is called, kofiko will override the default values defined for each attribute from values in the following order: (1) registered customization functions (2) provided `.INI` files (3) env. vars (the first override found takes place)
-* Kofiko will automatically derive the type of configuration options from their default values
+* Kofiko will automatically derive the type of configuration options from their default values.
+  This also works for lists and dicts.
 * Kofiko supports the following types: `string`, `int`, `float`, `bool`, `list`, `dict`.
 * Lookup for configuration in env. vars is expecting the following format by default:
   `prefix_section_option` (prefix can be omitted).